-In the policy arena, “effect size” increasingly serves as an alternative to statistical significance.
-Effect size is often defined as the change in an outcome divided by its standard deviation, a traditional measure of statistical variation.
+In the policy arena, “effect size” serves as an alternative to statistical significance.
+Effect size is often defined as the change in an outcome divided by its standard deviation, a measure of variation.
 Measures of effect size can be constructed in other ways as well, but all of the measures have a common function, which is to estimate the magnitude of a treatment effect given a specified level of intervention.
-A study might estimate the change in the prevalence of recent drug use among a sample of individuals following their participation in a new type of treatment, or researchers might measure change in the frequency of anti-social behavior in an entire community following the implementation of new juvenile curfew laws.
+A study might estimate the change in the prevalence of recent drug use among a sample of individuals following their participation in a new type of treatment, or researchers might measure the change in frequency of anti-social behavior in an entire community following the implementation of a new law.
 Effect size, rather than statistical significance, is the primary language used to describe the benefits of social interventions.

-Judging the evidence of delinquency interventions according to effect size alone, however, could also be inappropriate in some cases.
+Judging the evidence of interventions according to effect size alone, however, could also be inappropriate in some cases.
 Programs with lesser effect sizes may still be valuable.
 Some programs merit the label “evidence-based” because they generate a positive return on investment.
 A program that costs very little can be a worthwhile investment even if it has a relatively small effect size.
-For example, the Perry Preschool Project is considered highly successful by researchers despite its smaller effect size of –.10 (Greenwood, 2006).
-Programs like the Perry Preschool Project, of course, are the exception.
-For the most part, effect sizes for delinquency interventions need to fall in the range of –.15 to –.30 in order to have a real and lasting impact on policy and practice.
+For example, the Perry Preschool Project was considered highly successful by researchers despite its smaller effect size of –.10.
+For the most part, however, effect sizes need to fall in the range of –.15 to –.30 in order to have a real and lasting impact on policy and practice.

 _______